jamesWalker55/qmul-final-project-report/src/02-literature-review.typ

 There are many software solutions for using tags for file management.
 Some of them are standalone applications, while some may be integrated into the operating system.

-// TODO: Include a cool table here

-// See table \ref{tagging-software-comparison}.
-//
-// Table: Comparison of existing tagging software \label{tagging-software-comparison}
-//
-// Software|Features|Limitations
-// -|-|-
-// a|a|a

 === Windows' Native Tagging System

 All Windows versions since Windows 7 has built-in tagging functionality.
 However this functionality is well-hidden and difficult to access.
 On files that support tags, a field for a list of tags is available on the "Properties > Details" popup panel.